 Your HELOC interest may no longer be deductible.

-You can now only deduct interest on your home equity loan (HELOC) if you used the proceeds to buy, build, or substantially improve your home.
+You can deduct interest on your home equity loan (HELOC) if you used the proceeds to buy, build, or substantially improve your home.
 There is no grandfathered provision.
-If you already have a HELOC that you used for general household expenses, for example, you cannot deduct the interest under the new tax law.
+If you already have a HELOC that you used for other purposes you cannot deduct the interest under the new tax law.

 If you did use your HELOC to buy, build, or substantially improve your home, however, you can still deduct the interest on up to $100,000 of equity debt.

-You can only deduct interest on the first $750,000 of the home mortgage that you took out after mid-December 2017.
+Home mortgage interest is generally deductible as an itemized deduction but it may be limited if your total mortgage debt exceeds $1,000,000 (or $750,000 for homes purchased after December 15, 2017).
 To residents of most states, that may seem like a huge amount of money.
 However, in some parts of the country, $1 million buys a rather standard home.
 The limitation on mortgage interest deductions can be significant for buyers in those markets.

 Refinancing a home with a cash-out deal won’t automatically make the interest deductible anymore, either, due to new limitations.

-There was talk during the negotiations of the new tax law of changing the rules for taking an exclusion of gain from the sale of a home residence.
-That change didn’t make it to the final version.
-You can still exclude up to $250,000 ($500,000 if filing jointly) of gain from the sale of your house if you owned and lived in the home for two of the last five years, and you meet other qualifications.
+You can exclude up to $250,000 ($500,000 if filing jointly) of gain from the sale of your house if you owned and lived in the home for two of the last five years, and you meet other qualifications.